MartijnSchenkel/Environmental_GSD_evolution/README.txt

   secondary data in principle, but these datasets are much smaller (<50 MB) and are mainly included for easy validation if necessary.

+/images

+  Contains all images for the manuscript.

+/manuscript

+  Contains a copy of the final manuscript

 /source_code

-  Contains the source code for the model, source code for a small program that generates unique parameter files, source code for a specific instance of the model, and the job files used to run all the simulations.
+  Contains the source code for the model, source code for a small program that generates unique parameter files, source code for specific instances of the model, and the job files used to run all the simulations.